chibisov/django-proxy-storage/docs/index.md

     ... )  # saved to filesystem with path "/var/files/messi_avatar.jpg"

-Next step is to implement view and configuring routing.
+Next step is to implement view and configure routing.

     # yourapp/views.py
     from django.http import HttpResponse